Strategies

 Emotion coaching

-• Sensory systems that take in and interpret information from our environment and body, influences our behaviors and how we interact with the world.
+Sensory systems that take in and interpret information from our environment and body, influence our behaviors and how we interact with the world.
 Individual sensory differences (sensitivities, preferences, and challenges) need to be respected and accounted for.
 See the next section for more information on the sensory systems.

 The focus here is on connecting with your child and helping them by empathizing and validating their feelings so that they feel heard and seen.
 It shows that you understand what they are feeling without trying to talk them out of, dismiss, or shame them for it.